luisotavio756/api-hackaton/README.md

 # :heart: Megahack VTEX VR API Project

+This API was created for a Hackaton Project, but i allow access for us.
+We was developed with Node.js as Backend, and MondoDB as Database.
+This is a simple project that work more concepts of API Rest.
+Enjoy !

 API created with Node.js and MongoDB that to provider products data.
 You can see it running in your own browser: [Click Here](https://hackthon-vr-ecommerce.web.app/)

+## Steps for Run

+[1] - Clone project in your machine
+[2] - Run yarn install or npm install
+[3] - Config You .env with your URL access to MongoDB [4] - Run yarn start or npm start

 ## :man: Contributors (Members of the Group)